KireetiChennuru/Prompt-Engineering-With-Amazon-Bedrock/README.md

 ## **Prompt Engineering Techniques**

-- **Word Choice**: Selecting the most appropriate and specific words to make the prompt more precise and contextually relevant.
-- **Phrasing**: Structuring the prompt in a way that aligns with the desired output and model capabilities.
-- **Providing Additional Information**: Including necessary details or context in the prompt to guide the model toward generating accurate responses.
-- **Providing Examples**: Giving examples within the prompt to set a pattern or context for the model to follow.
-- **Generate Recommendations Based on Metadata**: Creating recommendations or outputs that are specifically tailored based on provided metadata or structured data.
+- **One-shot**: One-shot learning is when you provide an AI with just one example or instruction to help it understand the task.
+- **Few-shot**: Few-shot learning involves giving the AI a few examples (more than one but not too many) to help it understand the task better.
+- **Chain of Thought (CoT)**: Chain of Thought (CoT) is a technique where you encourage the AI to explain its thinking step-by-step..
+- **Tree of Thought (ToT)**: Tree of Thought (ToT) is a technique where the AI explores multiple possible paths or solutions before deciding on the best one.

 ## **Code Implementation**

 ### **Import Libraries and Create an Amazon Bedrock Client**

-This step initializes the necessary libraries and creates an Amazon Bedrock client to interact with various foundation models.
+- This step initializes the necessary libraries and creates an Amazon Bedrock client to interact with various foundation models.

 ```python
 ## Code Cell 1 ##